-Biological: Degree days, water temperature, and riparian greenness are the primary variables identified for defining the timing and frequency of sampling of most biological parameters.
+Biological: Degree-days, water temperature, and riparian greenness are the primary

 A large number of the sampling protocols are, in addition, constrained by other given variables.
 The overwhelming constraint for Aquatics is discharge related.

 Flow Regime: The characteristic annual flow curves for a given stream.